-There are a number of types of injury which may entitle you to make a workers’ compensation claim, including:
+There are a number of types of injury that may entitle you to make a workers’ compensation claim, including:

 - Diseases or pre-existing conditions worsened by work.

-- Injuries suffered traveling to or from work, or in the course of your employment, or travelling to or from a place of training related to your work.
+- Injuries suffered travelling to or from work, or in the course of your employment, or travelling to or from a place of training related to your work.